 State Government requirements that override retail leasing stipulations

-There are key requirements covered by the CTA that landlords are required to carry out (and override any contradictory conditions in the lease).
+There are key requirements covered by the Act that landlords are required to carry out (and override any contradictory conditions in the lease).
 These include:

 - repair and maintain the property (shopping centres)